mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/god.md

-  So the only way of being different which is left for Soul is to pass from eternal life to a life in which, instead of all things being present at once, one things comes after another, and there is a succession, a continuous series, of thoughts and actions.q
+  So the only way of being different which is left for Soul is to pass from eternal life to a life in which, instead of all things being present at once, one things comes after another, and there is a succession, a continuous series, of thoughts and actions.